Manitoba childcare subsidy program to be expanded

 The Conservative Party of Canada has named Candice Bergen as interim leader following a private vote late Wednesday evening.

-One lane each way has been cleared on the highway at the main United States border crossing in southern Alberta but a new problem began late Wednesday night.
+RCMP say a second blockade on a highway leading to the main United States border crossing in Alberta has choked off traffic.

 Montreal-area parent outraged by depiction of criminals in child's school book